Learning From St. Dominic and His Order

 Preaching, though, is not simply about lively words spoken from a pulpit or taught in front of students.
 Dominicans understand that preaching can happen with actions also.
 So, apostolic ministry and the works of mercy are just as much preaching as a powerful homily.
 Even though many laity don’t have the opportunity to give inspiring speeches very often, they can participate in the apostolic pillar in silent ways, such as the list that Jesus gives to us in Matthew 25.

 These works of mercy are how the laity can and should give away the fruits of their own contemplation.
 Brother Carlos Aspiroz Costa, who succeeded Dominic as leader of the order, noted as much when he said that “hands are a projection of what is in our heart.”
-If the Dominican regimen has made us strong, and if meditative and contemplative prayer have brought us into deep union with the Lord, then we will naturally be ready to go out and share the good news through the corporal works of mercy (we do the spiritual works of mercy while we’re in prayer).
+If the Dominican regimen has made us strong, and if meditative and contemplative prayer have brought us into deep union with the Lord, then we will naturally be ready to go out and share the good news through the corporal works of mercy.
+(We practice many of the spiritual works of mercy while we’re in prayer).

-Each of the qualities above can easily be woven into the lives of laity, almost as easily as into the lives of consecrated religious.
-If we learn and live these practices, we will provide a clarion answer to the universal call to holiness.
-In addition to that, they will help our lives become infinitely more ordered and joyful, because the put us in contact with the Infinite.
+Each of the qualities above can be woven into the lives of laity; they are not only for the consecrated religious.
+If we learn to live these practices, we will be answering the universal call to holiness.
+In addition to that, they will help our lives become infinitely more ordered and joyful by adjoining us to the Infinite.

-This is the third of three in a series of articles identifying ways that laity can benefit in their lives from the spiritualities of venerable religious orders.
-The others are available here and here.
+Editor’s Note: For more on identifying ways that laity can benefit from the spiritualities of venerable religious orders, visit Rotty’s other articles here and here.

 image: Renata Sedmakova / Shutterstock.com